- Learning to a Greater Degree Contract

 Bachelor of Science in Education Degree

-The Department of Mathematics and Computer Science offers a diverse curriculum, including courses in calculus, computer science, geometry, abstract algebra, statistics, actuarial science, and mathematics education.
+The Department of Mathematics and Computer Science offers a diverse curriculum, including courses in mathematics education, calculus, computer science, geometry, abstract algebra, statistics, and actuarial science.
 Students may begin the study of mathematics at a level equal to their background.
-Students with strong mathematics backgrounds may choose to begin with calculus.
-Others may choose to start with algebra or trigonometry.

-A Mac computer laboratory provides mathematics education students access to a variety of mathematical software.
-In addition, all mathematics and computer science programs are supported by a laboratory of networked PC's running Linux and Windows.
-Electronic mail, World Wide Web access, and programming compilers are available as well.
+The mathematics education, mathematics and computer science programs are supported by a laboratory of networked PCs running Linux and Windows and a MAC lab provides mathematics education students access to a variety of mathematical software.
+Electronic mail, World Wide Web access, and programming language compilers are available.
+Laboratory access is available via the Internet.

-The Department of Mathematics and Computer Science sponsors several student organizations that meet regularly to discuss topics ranging from new discoveries to career opportunities.
+There are many opportunities for Central students to become involved in their selected career fields.
+The Department of Mathematics and Computer Science sponsors five student organizations which meet regularly to discuss topics ranging from new discoveries to career opportunities.

 To Learn More